hinedavid/Google_Scholar_Spider/README.md

 More information can be obtained from: http://wp.me/p4nnkg-1i

-Modified by:
+ Modified by:k \n
-Author: David Hine
+Author: David Hine \n
 Email:david@hine.co.cr